bytesatwork/bytewiki/docs/source/softwaredevelopment.rst

 How to rename the image
 ---------------------------

--  **If you want to rename or copy an image, simple rename or copy the image recipe by:**
+If you want to rename or copy an image, simply rename or copy the image recipe by:

    ::